 Clean Data to Split text into columns

 There is a possibility for the text of one or many cells to divide into several cells.
 When can this be useful?
 Let’s suppose that our data set contains our clients’ first and family names in one cell.
-We would like to split the names that the first names and family names be in different columns.
+We want to split the names that the first names and family names be in different columns.

 Start the ‘Convert Text to Columns Wizard’ and follow the steps below:

-Select the range which contains names.
+First, select the range which contains names.

-Click Text to Columns in the Data Tools group.
+Next, click Text to Columns in the Data Tools group.

 Select the Delimiters checkbox and click Next.